aselshall/eds/L/L1/installing_python.md

 ### 2. Install and run Jupyterlab
 You do not want to use Python in a black screen, so you need to install a graphical user interface(GUI).
 For programming languages, a GUI is called interactive development environment (IDE).
 The IDE that we will use for this course is [Jupyterlab](https://jupyter.org/), which is an open-source IDE for Python, Julia, R, MATLAB/Octave, and few other programming languages.

 In Python, we generally use `pip` or `conda` for installation.
-For JupyterLab installation details you can check the [JupyterLab documentation](https://jupyter.org/install), or follow these steps:
+For details about JupyterLab installation, check the [JupyterLab documentation](https://jupyter.org/install), or follow these steps:

-Open your Anaconda Prompt(Miniconda3) from the Windows Start menu and install JupyterLab with pip by running this command:
+From the Windows Start menum, search for and open your Anaconda Prompt(Miniconda3), and install JupyterLab with pip by running this command:
 ```code
 pip install jupyterlab
 ```